DPotoyan/Chem324/_build/python-intro.md

 - A numpy array is a grid of values, all of the same type, and is indexed by nonnegative integers.
 - The array can have any number of dimensions 1D, 2D, 3D, ...
 - The shape of an array is a tuple of integers giving the size of the array along each dimension.
-For example a 1D vector of size 4 is (4,). a mtrix of size 2 is (2,2), a matrix with size 2x5 is (2,5)
+For example a 1D vector of size 4 is (4,). a matrix of size 2 is (2,2), a matrix with size 2x5 is (2,5)

 - Numpy arrays can be generates either by feeding lists to numpy or on the fly using numpy special methods